AkashBalani/RecipePicker/README.md

 - **Port 8099 and 8088**: These ports are reserved for splunk service.

 - **Port 9000**: This port is reserved for Sonarqube service.

+- **Port 9092 and Port 9093**: This port is reserved for Kafka service.